GSA/gsa-icam-card-builder/README.md

 issue.
 The risk is that the bytecode isn't being verified.

 ### Extracting the tools
-To use the tools, unzip the ZIP file `GSA-PIV-Signer-vX.x.xzip` containing the scripts, signing application, libraries, configuration files and artifacts.
+To use the tools, unzip the ZIP file `GSA-PIV-Signer-vX.x.x.zip` containing the scripts, signing application, libraries, configuration files and artifacts.

 In conjunction with the signing tool,  we created the objects for eight new ICAM